 - viii.
 Accreditation supports.
-Describe: Click or tap here to enter text. - ix.
+Describe: Click or tap here to enter text.
 Child care health consultation.
 Describe: In 2021, the lead agency contracted with Meeting Street (a local community organization) to implement a healthcare consultation model to provide health and safety service and support to licensed early childhood programs in RI.
-DHS partners and consults with the Rhode Island Department of Heath that operates the state home visiting network to ensure families have access to quality maternal and child health services. - x.
-Mental health consultation.
+DHS partners and consults with the Rhode Island Department of Heath that operates the state home visiting network to ensure families have access to quality maternal and child health services. $\boxtimes$ Mental health consultation.
 Describe: Lead Agency (DHS) Contracts with Emma Pendleton Bradley Hospital to design and oversee specialized support services to child care programs approved to participate in CCAP.
-As part of this contract, Early Childhood Mental Health Consultants (ECMHCs) employed by Bradley Hospital provide an array of child, classroom and program-level consultation supports to early learning and development programs on behalf of SUCCESS (Supporting Children's Competencies in Emotional and Social Skills.) - xi.
+As part of this contract, Early Childhood Mental Health Consultants (ECMHCs) employed by Bradley Hospital provide an array of child, classroom and program-level consultation supports to early learning and development programs on behalf of SUCCESS (Supporting Children's Competencies in Emotional and Social Skills.) xi.
 Other.
-Describe: Click or tap here to enter text. - b.
+Describe: Click or tap here to enter text. b.
 Infants and toddlers.
 Check and describe all that apply.
+Grants and contracts (as discussed in 4.1.6).
+Describe: Click or tap here to enter text.
+Family Child Care Networks.
+Describe: Click or tap here to enter text. ii. - iv.
+Technical assistance support.
+Describe: ECETP 12 credit & CDA programs at the Community College of Rhode Island and the Rhode Island College bilingual infant toddler program.
+The Center for Early Professionals and offers and provides on-site technical assistance and training to providers. - v.
+Recruitment of providers.
+Describe: Click or tap here to enter text.